Using the Manage Boot Devices utility

 Configuring Boot Devices

 Boot devices are configured using the Boot Device Management utility.
 This wizard-like application enables you to quickly program boot devices.

-- The vDisk must be previously formatted and ready before running BDM.exe.
+- The vDisk must already be formatted and ready before the BDM.exe is run.

-- The target device settings in the Citrix Provisioning console should be set to boot from the vDisk.
-The actual device should be set to boot from hard disk first.
+- The target device settings in the Console should be set to boot from the vDisk but the actual device should be set to boot from hard disk first.

-- From the Citrix Provisioning product installation directory, run BDM.exe.
+- From the Provisioning Services product installation directory, run BDM.exe.
 The Boot Device Management window opens and the Specify the Login Server page appears.

 - Under Server Lookup, select the radio button that describes the method to use to retrieve Provisioning Server boot information:

-Use DNS to find the Provisioning Server from which to boot.
-If this option is selected and the Use DHCP to retrieve Device IP option is selected (under Device IP Configuration settings), your DHCP server must be configured to provide option 6 (DNS Server).
+Use DNS to find the Provisioning Server from which to boot from.
+If this option is selected and the Use DHCP to retrieve Device IP option is selected (under Device IP Configuration settings), your DHCP server needs to provide option 6 (DNS Server).

 Note: The boot device uses Host name plus DHCP option 15 (Domain Name, which is optional) as the FQDN to contact the DNS server to resolve the IP address.

-If using high availability (HA), specify up to four Provisioning Servers for the same Host name on your DNS server.
+If using HA, specify up to four Provisioning Servers for the same Host name on your DNS server.